sets

 yes

-When working with a custom type of set elements, the corresponding object must implement the comparingp protocol.
+When working with a custom type of set elements and the ordered list representation, the corresponding object must implement the comparingp protocol.
 For example:

 :- object(rainbow_colors,